How To Filter Alphabetically In Google Sheets

 • Click “OK” to apply the filter.

 This method is useful when you need to quickly sort a small dataset.
 However, if you need to filter a large dataset or create a custom filter, you may need to use a different approach.
-(See Also: How To Hide Cell Lines In Google Sheets)
+(See Also: How To Make A Line Graph With Google Sheets)

 Creating Custom Filters